Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

 \subsection{Proxy Model}

 The proxy model $f_p(\cdot)$ is a neural network with a single fully connected layer.
 We extract image features using the CL model encoder and train the proxy model on these features.
-The output of the proxy model is used to select informative samples from the unlabeled image pool.
+The output of the proxy model is used to select informative samples from the unlabeled image pool. \reasat{At the end of each contrastive learning cycle, the active learning cycle is executed.
+During this cycle, images are drawn from the labaled guiding samples ${S_L}$ and passed through the image encoder $f(\cdot)$ to compute image features $h$.
+The proxy model $f_p(\cdot)$ is trained on these image features in binary classification setting (tumor/non-tumor).
+At the end of training, samples are drawn from the unlabaled data subset $U$, the feature is extracted using $f(\cdot)$, and the trained $f_p(\cdot)$ output is extracted.
+Output of $f(\cdot)$ or $f_p(\cdot)$ is utilized based on the chosen active sampling strategiy as described below.}